Nelson DeMille: Biography

+DeMille died of esophageal cancer at NYU Langone Hospital – Long Island on September 17, 2024, at the age of 81.

 Writing style

 Many of DeMille's books are written in the first person, and as such his books follow a linear plotline in which the reader moves along with the main character.

 Although the tone of his writing varies from novel to novel, one consistent tool is DeMille's liberal use of sarcasm and dry humor.

 Most DeMille novels, especially the more recent, avoid "Hollywood endings," and instead finish either inconclusively or with the hero successfully exposing the secret/solving the mystery while suffering in his career or personal life as a result.
-There are generally loose ends left for the reader to puzzle over, Night Fall being a perfect example.
+There are generally loose ends left for the reader to puzzle over, such as in Night Fall.